• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

-• Select the specific Frontier Land Auction that you want to bid on.
+• Select the specific auction event that you want to bid on, this will open the lot(s) for that auction event.

-• In order to place a qualified bid on the auction, the bidder will be prompted to provide a valid credit card.
+• To place a qualified bid on the auction, the bidder will be prompted to provide a valid credit card.
 The credit card will not be charged.

-• When the auction is within one minute of closing time, and a bidder makes a bid within that one minute period, there will be another minute added to the auction.
+• When the auction is within one minute of closing time, and a bidder makes a bid within that one-minute period, there will be another minute automatically added to the auction.
 This process will continue until a final bid stands uncontested.

-• The Seller has 24-hours to accept or reject the bid.
+• Once the bidding is complete, the Seller has 24-hours to accept or reject the bid.

-• If the deal is approved by the Seller, the deal is complete.
+• If the high bid is accepted by the Seller, the bid is considered legally binding and complete.

-• "10% EFT NON REFUNDABLE DEPOSIT" on the total transaction amount must be made by the Buyer, within 5-business days Payable to
+• "10% NON-REFUNDABLE DEPOSIT" on the total transaction amount must be made by the Buyer, within 3-business days Payable to

 CIR Realty Trust Account